rabbitmq/rabbitmq-website/versioned_docs/version-3.13/oauth2-examples-multiresource.md

 ---
-title: Use multiple OAuth 2.0 servers and/or audiences
+title: Using Multiple OAuth 2.0 Servers and/or Audiences
 displayed_sidebar: docsSidebar
 ---
 <!--